Share via

 Helen P.

 My heel pain from plantar fasciitis was really getting me down.
 I’d tried random stretches found online, but nothing seemed to help consistently, and sometimes I felt like I was making it worse.
 I was starting to worry I’d never be able to walk comfortably again.
 That’s when I decided to try Mywowfit.
 My trainer was amazing.
-He really took the time to understand my pain, my daily routine, and my love for walking.
-He then created a program specifically for me, focusing on safe exercises for foot pain to tackle my plantar fasciitis and build foot strength.
+Lina really took the time to understand my pain, my daily routine and my love for walking.
+She then created a program specifically for me, focusing on safe exercises for foot pain to tackle my plantar fasciitis and build foot strength.

 Conclusion